johannesstroebele91/mongodb-library/basics/setup-and-run/run-database-server.md

 Multiple methods exist to start the MongoDB database server via the service:

 1. Automatic start via MongoD (Windows only)
-   - MongoD is a service that
+   - MongoDB is a service that
    - can automatically spin up the database server
    - when the system is starting
    - Installation: via setup wizard by checking "Install MongoD as a Service"